 Want to know more about this volunteer opportunity?
 View the Tasks of Lectors.

-Ushers An usher is a person with a sense for liturgical prayer and a gift for hospitality.
-Ushers greet people warmly as they direct them to a seat.
-They pass out the Worship Aides before Mass and Weekly Bulletin Announcements after Mass.
-They take up the offering and care for any needs during the liturgy.
+Ushers An usher is someone who has a gift for hospitality.
+Ushers greet people warmly as they arrive for Mass, and may help direct people to their seats.
+They pass out the worship aides before Mass and weekly bulletins after Mass.

 Contact: David Biek, 612-961-5340

 Sacristans Sacristans work behind the scenes preparing items used during our liturgical celebrations, including hosts, wine, vessels, linens, vestments, etc. A training session is required.
 Sacristans serve at least once a month.
 We are also in need of sacristans for funeral liturgies.

 Sunday Hospitality This ministry is a great way to meet your fellow parishioners.
 Looking for any singles, couples, or families willing to commit to serve coffee and donuts once a month, or once every other month after the Sunday Masses.
 No experience necessary--we will train you!
 Why not team together with neighbors or friends and join this fun ministry?